patrickbwarren/qgis3-survex-import/README.md

 (*) with the appropriate `*cs` commands in the .svx source files (see below).

-### Installation (v1.3)
+### Installation

-The plugin is available through the [QGIS Python Plugins Repository](https://plugins.qgis.org/plugins/).
+The current version (v1.3) is now available through the [QGIS Python Plugins Repository](https://plugins.qgis.org/plugins/).

 By far the easiest installation route therefore is to launch QGIS3, go to 'Plugins &rarr; Manage and Install Plugins...', then (under the 'All' tab) enter 'survex' in the search filter to find the 'Import .3d file' plugin, select it and click 'Install Plugin'.